With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreKentucky River Community Care Inc Perry Outpatient Services is a mental health facility in Perry County, KY, located at 115 Rockwood Lane, 41701.
 Kentucky River Community Care Inc Perry Outpatient Services provides telemedicine/telehealth and outpatient treatment.
-Kentucky River Community Care Inc Perry Outpatient Services provides psychotropic medication, individual psychotherapy and behavior modification to adults, children / adolescents and young adults.
-Kentucky River Community Care Inc Perry Outpatient Services also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services available at Kentucky River Community Care Inc Perry Outpatient Services include supported housing, supported employment and family psychoeducation.
+Kentucky River Community Care Inc Perry Outpatient Services provides behavior modification, psychotropic medication and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
+Kentucky River Community Care Inc Perry Outpatient Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Some other services available at Kentucky River Community Care Inc Perry Outpatient Services include supported housing, intensive case management and illness management and recovery.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.